apropp/LHIEM/README.md

 *`LHIEM/Mortality/Predicting_Mortality_from_Health_Spending.Rmd`

+*`LHIEM/Medical Expenditures/10PlanExpenditures-v3.Rmd`

-They can be viewed as HTML files or as interactive R markdown files.
+These can be viewed as HTML files or as interactive R markdown files.